Apogee of Fear

-Apogee of Fear is a 2012 science fiction short film, the first narrative fiction film made completely in space.
+Apogee of Fear is a 2012 science fiction comedy short film, the first narrative fiction film made completely in space.
 (Contrast Return from Orbit, 1984 film made partially in space.)
 Filmed by Richard Garriott from a script and production elements he contracted from fantasy novelist Tracy Hickman, the film's principal photography was accomplished during Garriott's time aboard the International Space Station as a spaceflight participant in October 2008.

 Plot

 The film starts with a faux preview for The Magnificent Five Plus One, which promotes the Space Station crew as the stars.
 Richard Garriott is billed as 'The Gunfight Participant' – a satirical nod to his official status as a 'Spaceflight Participant.'

 A series of motion graphics under the credits leads us to a Soyuz spacecraft departing the International Space Station, bearing Garriott, Volkov, and Kononenko back to Earth.
 Fincke and Chamitoff wave goodbye but express their relief at Garriott's leaving as he was annoying them with his constant talk of computer games.
 Lonchakov insists that they all go back to work.

 One week later, Chamitoff and Fincke are both missing Garriott.
 Chamitoff can no longer juggle without Garriott, and Fincke knows Garriott was good at settling arguments about which of them was standing upside down.
 At this point Lonchakov points out that the oxygen use aboard the station is too high.
 The crew theorizes that interstellar aliens have invaded the station.
 A search of ridiculous locations on the station ensues, during which the surprising nature of the alien is discovered.

 The completed film is just over eight minutes in length.
 It includes numerous references to classic science-fiction movies, including The Day the Earth Stood Still, Forbidden Planet, and Galaxy Quest.